 JOANNE VENT / Background Vocals

-Earlier in the same year, the core Gonzos (credited as The Robert Livingston Uncivil Opera) had recorded Cosmic Cowboy Souvenir with Michael Murphey (now Michael Martin Murphey), and a year before that, in 1972, Gary and Bob had also recorded Geronimo’s Cadillac with him.
+Earlier in the same year, the core Gonzos (credited as The Robert Livingston Uncivil Opera) had recorded Cosmic Cowboy Souvenir with Michael Murphey (now Michael Martin Murphey).
+A year before that, in 1972, they had worked on Jerry Jeff’s eponymous “brown” album, and Gary and Bob were featured on Murphey’s Geronimo’s Cadillac.

 From the inside of (my copy of) CCS: